 Product liability insurance protects a company against claims or suits arising from the company's products, whether they were made by the company or sold by them.
 This form of insurance covers a manufacturer's or seller's liability for bodily injury or property damage sustained by a third party due to a product's defect or malfunction.
 The product may be virtually any type of good sold to businesses or the public, like machines, food, medicines, and clothing.
 The injured third party may be a buyer or user of the product or even a bystander.

 Types of Claims

 Product liability claims are typically based on one of the following:

-Here it is alleged that the product's design has been inherently unsafe since its design phase For example, Steve from the previous example sues the manufacturer on the basis that the saw was improperly designed.
+Design Defect: Here it is alleged that the product's design has been inherently unsafe since its design phase.
+For example, Steve from the previous example sues the manufacturer on the basis that the saw was improperly designed.
 He contends that when the manufacturer designed the saw, the company failed to ensure that the guard would remain firmly in place.

 Defective Warnings or Instructions: Here, the injured party claims that the seller failed to provide adequate instructions on the proper use of the product, or that the seller failed to warn buyers of the product's risks.
 For example, Bill buys paint thinner at a home store and then becomes ill while using the product in a windowless room.
 He later sues the manufacturer for failing to warn him that paint thinner should not be used in an enclosed environment.